 It also plays a role in the formation of a mucus barrier around the cervix and the availability of breast milk.

-This hormone also affects a wide range of other body functions, so when the ovaries don’t make as much progesterone, you may experience:
+This hormone also affects a wide range of other body functions.
+And as you approach menopause, the body stops making as much progesterone.
+As a result, you may experience:

 The most effective way to relieve menopause symptoms is with hormone replacement therapies.